 EPP vs P/D Surgeries

 Patients should also be aware that there remains contentious debate in the mesothelioma treatment community over which of these 2 procedures offers better long-term benefits for the patient.
 Each procedure has its pros and cons and comes with its own level of risk.

 While some patients can still have a high-functioning and high-quality life with only one lung, some experts feel that removing the lung is unnecessary.
 Proponents of the EPP say it’s the best way to prevent recurrence.

 Peritoneal mesothelioma patients have the best prognosis of all 3 disease locations.
 Thanks in large part to the highly technical cytoreductive surgery, many peritoneal mesothelioma patients are surviving well past their original life expectancy.
 Cytoreduction surgery can be performed on peritoneal mesothelioma patients of early or advanced stages, depending on the individual patient.

 Cytoreduction with HIPEC has allowed the average patient to achieve a 5-year survival.

 During cytoreductive surgery, the surgeon opens up the peritoneal cavity and removes the peritoneum (peritonectomy) along with any visible tumors within the abdomen.
 Depending on how advanced the mesothelioma is, surgeons may achieve complete cytoreduction—a curative procedure that removes all visible signs of mesothelioma.
 Otherwise, surgeons achieve incomplete cytoreduction—a debulking procedure that still has enormous palliative benefits for the patient.

-In part 2 of this procedure, surgeons apply a heated chemotherapy (HIPEC) solution to the open abdomen, allowing chemotherapy drugs to bath the organs and kill off remaining mesothelioma cells left behind.
+In part 2 of this procedure, surgeons apply a heated chemotherapy (HIPEC) solution to the open abdomen, allowing chemotherapy drugs to bathe the organs and kill off remaining mesothelioma cells left behind.

 Pericardial mesothelioma is extremely rare and most cases aren’t diagnosed until the autopsy.
 Many patients who do receive a diagnosis may not be eligible for aggressive surgery because they are no longer in good enough health.